Christian Brothers High School (Sacramento, California)

-Christian Brothers High School is a private, Catholic, college-preparatory high school in the Oak Park neighborhood of Sacramento, California.
+Christian Brothers High School is a private, Catholic, college-preparatory high school in the Oak Park neighborhood of Sacramento, California, United States.
 It is located within the Diocese of Sacramento and was founded by the De La Salle Christian Brothers in 1876.
 As of 2021, the school enrolled 1,150 students drawn from approximately 75 local parochial, private, and public elementary and middle schools.

 History

-St. Patrick's Institute and Sacramento Institute (1876-1896)
+St. Patrick's Institute and Sacramento Institute (1876–1896)

 In the 1870s, Fr.
 Patrick Scanlan, the pastor of St. Rose's Parish in Sacramento, initiated fundraising and social efforts with the purpose of opening a large high school to serve the city's Catholic youth.
 His parish already had a small and rather informal elementary school but lacked a secondary school.
 The De La Salle Christian Brothers were asked to teach at the school, and they accepted the offer.
 After around two years of fundraising, Fr.
 Scanlan began construction of a building to house the school on an empty plot of parish land.
 The new school was three stories tall, with Georgian details, and surrounded by tall elm trees.
 The Sacramento Union described the structure upon its creation as:

 plain in style, yet not cold and formal.
 It is of wood with rustic finish and has ornamental arched openings and tasteful trimmings.

 On the first floor were a kitchen and dining room.
 The second floor held two classrooms and two 'study parlors.'
 Two more classrooms, boarders' quarters, and the Brothers' quarters were located on the third floor.
 Another portion of the building held three uncompleted classrooms.
 Each classroom had space to hold 65 students.

-The Archbishop of San Francisco (Sacramento was not its own diocese yet), Joseph Sadoc Alemany officiated at the dedication ceremony, blessing and dedicating what was then known as St. Patrick's Institute.
+The Archbishop of San Francisco (Sacramento was not its own diocese yet), Joseph Sadoc Alemany, officiated at the dedication ceremony, blessing and dedicating what was then known as St. Patrick's Institute.

 On 17 July 1876, St. Patrick's opened for its first day of classes, with seven Brothers and 200 students.
 By the end of the school year, 50 more students had enrolled, and the three unfinished classrooms were completed out of necessity.
 Subjects taught were the standard ones, with special emphasis placed on languages, art and music, a curricular feature not found in the Sacramento Public Schools.
 The tuition varied according to each family's respective financial situation, and students whose families could not pay were given a free ride on behalf of the school.
 In the schools early years, there was no access to electricity or a sewage system.
 These were added in 1895 and 1890, respectively.
 In 1879, St. Patrick's Institute was renamed Sacramento Institute.
 The school experienced tremendous growth in the following years, as families recognized it for its excellent education but also the increasing dismay with the public school system at the time.